ulfschneider/ulf.website/content/posts/agile/2011-06-27-scrum-and-architecture.md

 With the only perspective of component teams, the project can quickly get into the fallacy of delivering only parts without end-to-end integration in each Sprint.
 A feature that can be inspected by a customer or a Product Owner will then only be visible after some Sprints.

-Therefore I suggest the following approach: stay with the component teams – they help to bundle component know-how.
-But for the delivery of features also have *virtual* feature teams that consist of people from several component teams – merely those people who anyway need to come together to let the end-to-end feature become a reality.
+Therefore I suggest the following approach: stay with the component teams—they help to bundle component know-how.
+But for the delivery of features also have *virtual* feature teams that consist of people from several component teams—merely those people who anyway need to come together to let the end-to-end feature become a reality.
 For these feature teams often a Daily Scrum makes much more sense than for a component team because they are hunting for a feature and use the Daily Scrum to ensure the end-to-end readiness and delivery of the function.

 In such an organization component teams, virtual teams and the architect will discuss from time to time difficult changes (for example API changes) that belong to components.
 These changes may be required and indicated by a *virtual* feature team.
 And it may be the same person who suggests the need for a change from inside of the feature team, bringing it to his *home* component team, participating in the discussion and coming back with a solution approach to the feature team.

-The *virtual* feature teams may change from time to time – whenever the next feature to be delivered requires a different team setup.
+The *virtual* feature teams may change from time to time—whenever the next feature to be delivered requires a different team setup.

 This multi-team organization, which forms a matrix with the axes *feature* and *component* will support both dimensions: the component architecture and fast, communication-oriented end-to-end feature delivery.